 - The Center for the Study of the Southwest engages faculty and students in the richness and diversity of Texas, the Southwestern United States and Northern Mexico and examines the region’s people, institutions, history, art and physical and cultural ecology.

-- Texas State awards more bachelor's degrees to Hispanic students than 99 percent of colleges and universities in the U.S.
+- Texas State awards more bachelor's degrees to Hispanic students than 97 percent of public colleges and universities in the U.S.

-- Texas State has the fifth-highest retention and graduation rate of public universities in the state.
+- Texas State has the sixth-highest retention and graduation rate of public universities in the state.

 - The annual Undergraduate Research Conference provides an opportunity for undergraduate students from different colleges and disciplines to share their research with the academic community.

 - The International Research Conference is an opportunity for graduate students from various fields to present their original research and receive feedback from experienced faculty members.
 It is open to graduate students from Texas State, other universities within the country and abroad.

 - Texas State’s Center for Texas Public History is the first of its kind and breadth in the state, offering expertise and training in the fields of museum work, oral history and cultural resource management to historical organizations, museums and government agencies.